-Bryan Llenas currently serves as a National Correspondent for Fox News Channel (FNC) based in New York.
+Bryan Llenas currently serves as a National Correspondent for FOX News Channel (FNC) based in New York.
 In this capacity, Llenas covers national breaking news.
-He joined Fox News in 2010 as a reporter for FOXNewsLatino.com and transitioned to his role as FNC correspondent in 2013.Read More
+He joined FOX News in 2010 as a reporter for FOXNewsLatino.com and transitioned to his role as FNC correspondent in 2013.Read More

-Throughout his tenure at FNC, Llenas has covered a wide array of stories, including the 2016 terror bombings in Manhattan, the 2014 World Cup live from Brazil, the inauguration of Pope Francis live from Rome and the Pope’s subsequent visit to the U.S.
+Llenas also covered President Donald Trump’s transition to the White House in 2016, the 2016 terror bombings in Manhattan, the 2014 World Cup live from Brazil, the inauguration of Pope Francis live from Rome and the Pope’s subsequent visit to the U.S.

 He has responded to countless breaking news stories from mass shootings like on the New York City subway in April 2022, the Parkland school shooting in 2018 and the shooting at a church in Sutherland Springs Texas in 2017.
 He’s covered hurricanes Laura, Irma, Florence, Harvey, and Maria, traveling to Puerto Rico, six months after the powerful storm to update viewers on the recovery efforts.
 In 2017, Llenas became the first non-French journalist to fly with the precision aerobatic demonstration team of the French Air Force, Patrouille de France.